AluminumGriffin/Otter-ish/README.md

 The segments
  * Language - .qm and .ts files with additions (hotkeys mainly)
  * Binary - RPi3 build
- * Config - My own config-file to be more similar to how I set my up O12
+ * Config - My own config-file and keyboard bindings to be more similar to how I set my up O12